mchjohnson13/Group05/README.md

 #### Segment 3
 * Slides and Presentation: Coordinated with group to include and emphasize relevant presentation material
 #### Segment 4
+* Modified slides according to updated guidelines
+* Assisted in ensuring that slides were organized for seamless presentation
 ---
 ### Michelle Johnson
 ---